Tigers vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Tigers vs. Astros: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Kerry Carpenter and the Detroit Tigers will hit the field against the Houston Astros and starter Framber Valdez on Friday.
-First pitch is at 6:40 PM ET at Comerica Park.
+Alex Bregman and the Houston Astros will try to defeat Spencer Torkelson and the Detroit Tigers at Comerica Park on Saturday at 6:10 PM ET.

-The Astros are favored in this one, at -185, while the underdog Tigers have +150 odds to upset.
-The total is 8.5 runs for the matchup.
+The favored Astros have -130 moneyline odds against the underdog Tigers, who are listed at +105.
+The over/under is 8.5 runs for this matchup.

 Rep your team with officially licensed Tigers gear!
 Head to Fanatics to find jerseys, shirts, and much more.